Zhang Rujing

-Zhang Rujing (张汝京 (張汝京, Zhāng Rǔjīng); born 1948), alternatively known as Richard Chang Ru-gin, is a Taiwanese electrical engineer, businessman, and entrepreneur who founded Semiconductor Manufacturing International Corporation (SMIC), the largest contract chip manufacturer in mainland China.
+Zhang Rujing (張汝京 (Zhāng Rǔjīng, Chang¹ Ju³-ching¹); born 1948), alternatively known as Richard Chang Ru-gin, is a Taiwanese business executive and electrical engineer who is the founder of Semiconductor Manufacturing International Corporation (SMIC), the largest contract chip manufacturer in China.
 He is known as "the father of China's foundry industry" and China's "godfather of semiconductors".

 Early life and education

-Zhang Rujing was born in 1948 in the city of Nanjing, Jiangsu Province (then in the Republic of China) to a steelworker, Zhang Xilun, and his wife, Liu Peijin.
+Zhang was born in 1948 in Nanjing, Jiangsu (then in the Republic of China), to a steelworker, Zhang Xilun, and his wife, Liu Peijin.
 When he was less than a year old, Zhang and his family fled on a boat to Taiwan during the Great Retreat.
 They arrived in Kaohsiung on the southern coast of Taiwan in 1949.

 Zhang grew up in Kaohsiung.
 He graduated from National Taiwan University with a bachelor's degree in mechanical engineering in 1970, then completed graduate studies in the United States.
 He earned a Master of Science (M.S.) in engineering from the University at Buffalo and his Ph.D. in electrical engineering from Southern Methodist University in 1985.
+His doctoral dissertation was titled, "Finite element analysis of lateral current spreading in DH semiconductor injection lasers".